Poplar railway station: Location

 During its life there was another station named Poplar on the North London Railway (NLR), which was situated by the East India Dock Road, to the north-west of the LBR station.
 The NLR station was referred to as Poplar (East India Road) to avoid confusion with the LBR station.
 Poplar (East India Road) closed in 1944 and its site is now occupied by All Saints DLR station.

-No trace of the LBR's Poplar station remains today and the site is occupied by Aspen Way and is adjacent to Blackwall DLR station.
+The site is occupied by Aspen Way and is adjacent to Blackwall DLR station.
 The only remaining building of Poplar station's era is a former accumulator tower for the adjacent Poplar Dock.
 The station's current namesake, Poplar DLR station, lies to the west of the original LBR station site.